Peter Carington, 6th Baron Carrington: Political career 1946–1982

-Carrington was Foreign Secretary when Argentina invaded the Falkland Islands on 2 April 1982.
-He resigned from the position on 5 April, taking full responsibility for the complacency of the Foreign and Commonwealth Office in its failure to foresee this development and for the misleading signals sent by the Foreign Office on British intentions for retaining control over the Falklands.
-In her autobiography, Margaret Thatcher was later to express her sorrow at his departure.
-She had asked him to stay but he left because he and the Foreign Office were distrusted and even hated by many back-bench Conservatives, and in turn he despised the party for its pettiness.
-Since his resignation, no other member of the House of Lords has held any of the four Great Offices of State.
+Carington was foreign secretary when Argentina invaded the Falkland Islands on 2 April 1982.
+He resigned his position on 5 April, taking full responsibility for the complacency of the Foreign and Commonwealth Office in its failure to foresee this development and for the misleading signals sent by the Foreign Office on British intentions for retaining control over the Falklands.
+In her autobiography, Margaret Thatcher later expressed her sorrow at his departure.
+She had asked him to stay but he left because he and the Foreign Office were distrusted and even hated by many back-bench Conservatives.

+Lord Carrington was the most recent hereditary peer to hold one of the four Great Offices of State.

 Later life and death

-Lord Carrington then served as Secretary General of NATO from 1984 to 1988.
-He was also appointed Chancellor of the Order of St Michael and St George on 1 August 1984, serving until June 1994.
+Carington served as Secretary General of NATO from 1984 to 1988.
+He was chairman of the Victoria and Albert Museum from 1983 to 1988.
+He was appointed Chancellor of the Order of St Michael and St George on 1 August 1984, serving until June 1994.

-In 1991, he presided over diplomatic talks about the breakup of Yugoslavia and attempted to pass a plan that would end the wars and result in each republic becoming an independent nation.
+In 1991, he presided over diplomatic talks about the breakup of Yugoslavia and attempted to pass a plan to end the wars and result in each republic becoming an independent nation.

-Apart from his political posts, he was the Chancellor of the University of Reading and served as chairman of several companies, including Christie's, and as a director of many others, including Barclays Bank, Cadbury Schweppes and The Daily Telegraph.
+Aside from his political posts, Carington was chancellor of the University of Reading and served as chairman of several companies, including Christie's, and as a director of many others, including Barclays Bank, Cadbury Schweppes and The Daily Telegraph.
 He also chaired the Bilderberg conferences from 1990 to 1998, being succeeded in 1999 by Étienne Davignon.
-From 1983 to 2002, he was president of the Pilgrims Society, and from 1971 to 2018 the President of the Britain–Australia Society.
+From 1983 to 2002, he was president of the Pilgrims Society, and from 1971 to 2018 president of the Britain–Australia Society.
 He was appointed Chancellor of the Order of the Garter on 8 November 1994, a role from which he retired in October 2012.

-After the House of Lords Act 1999 removed the automatic right of hereditary peers to sit in the House of Lords, Carrington, along with all former leaders of the House of Lords, was given a life peerage on 17 November 1999 as Baron Carington of Upton, of Upton in the County of Nottinghamshire.
+After the House of Lords Act 1999 removed the automatic right of hereditary peers to sit in the House of Lords, Carington, along with all former leaders of the House of Lords, was given a life peerage on 17 November 1999.
+He took this as Baron Carington of Upton, of Upton in the County of Nottinghamshire.
 He was the longest-serving member of the House of Lords, and following the retirement of Lord Barber of Tewkesbury in 2016, had been the oldest.
 He was the second longest-serving member of the Privy Council after the Duke of Edinburgh.

-He died on 9 July 2018, aged 99, of natural causes at his home in Bledlow, Buckinghamshire; his son Rupert succeeded him as 7th Baron Carrington.
+Carington died from pneumonia on 9 July 2018, aged 99, at his home, the Manor House, in Bledlow, Buckinghamshire.
+His son Rupert succeeded him as Baron Carrington.

 A memorial service was held at Westminster Abbey on 31 January 2019.